codeonlyjs/website/content/guide/routerDetails.md

   "driver".
 The included `WebHistoryRouterDriver` provides the glue between the router and the browser's History API.

-* View State Persistance - when navigating forward/back through the browser history there will be "view state" that needs to be captured and restored.
+* View State Restoration - when navigating through the browser history there will be "view state" that needs to be captured and restored.
 The main example of this is saving and restoring the current scroll position.